 Note: English 110 and 111 or equivalent are prerequisites for all English courses at and above the 200-level.
-Non-majors are encouraged to enroll in any sophomore-level course numbered 201 through 207 to fulfill the English literature requirement and should obtain permission from professors teaching courses at or above the 300 level prior to enrolling in such courses.
+Non-majors are encouraged to en- roll in any sophomore-level course numbered 201 through 207 to fulfill the English literature requirement and should obtain permission from professors teaching courses at or above the 300 level prior to enrolling in such courses.
 In certain cases, prerequisites may be waived for 400-level courses with permission of instructor.

 090. DEVELOPMENTAL ENGLISH (Credit, 3 hours).
-Focus on writing skills considered essential for success in college-level courses.
+Focus on writing skills considered

+- essential for success in college-level courses.
 Review of standard English: grammar, sentence structure, punctuation, capitalization, and spelling.
 Includes practical application of these conventions through sentences and, ultimately, the paragraph.
 Requires mandatory laboratory participation.
-(For students with a standard score of 17 and below on the English area of the ACT and 440 and below on the English area of the SAT.)
+(For students with a standard score of 17 and below on the English area of the ACT and 440 and below on the English area of the SAT.) - 110/111.

-110/111.
 FRESHMAN COMPOSITION (Credit, 3 hours each).
 Emphasis on writing as a learning, thinking process.
-Discussion of and practice in strategies used in prewriting, writing, and revising expressive, informative, analytical and argumentative essays.
-Special sections designated for honors students.

-200. INTRODUCTION TO LITERATURE (Credit, 3 hours).
+Discussion of and practice in strategies used in prewriting, writing, and re- vising expressive, informative, analytical and argu- mentative essays.
+Special sections designated for honors students. - 200.
+INTRODUCTION TO LITERATURE (Credit, 3 hours).
 Study of literary types and themes with emphasis on the relationships between form and idea.
 Prerequisites: ENGL 110, 111.
-For English majors and minors.

-201. WORLD LITERATURE (Credit, 3 hours).
+For English majors and minors. - 201.
+WORLD LITERATURE (Credit, 3 hours).
 Thematic or chronological study of selected masterworks of world literature from classical antiquity to the present.
+Prerequisites: ENGL 110, 111. - 203.
+INTRODUCTION TO AFRICAN- AMERICAN LITERATURE (Credit, 3 hours).
+Survey of African-American literature of the 20th century, with introduction to the works that reflect major historical and cultural trends of African- American people.
 Prerequisites: ENGL 110, 111.

-203. INTRODUCTION TO AFRICAN-AMERICAN LITERATURE (Credit, 3 hours).
-Survey of African-American literature of the 20th century, with introduction to the works that reflect major historical and cultural trends of African-American people.

-Prerequisites: ENGL 110, 111.
-For non-majors.

-204. INTRODUCTION TO FICTION (Credit, 3 hours).
+For non-majors. - 204.
+INTRODUCTION TO FICTION (Credit, 1 hours).
 Study of the short story and the novel with emphasis on the relationships between form and idea in major western world writers.
 Emphasis on writing in response to readings and discussions of the genre.
-Prerequisites: ENGL 110, 111.

-205. INTRODUCTION TO DRAMA (Credit, 3 hours).
+Prerequisites: ENGL 110, 111. - 205.
+INTRODUCTION TO DRAMA (Credit, 3 hours).
 Study of drama with emphasis on writing in response to readings and discussions of the genre.
-Prerequisites: ENGL 110, 111.

-206. INTRODUCTION TO POETRY (Credit, 3 hours).
+Prerequisites: ENGL 110, 111. - 206.
+INTRODUCTION TO POETRY (Credit, 3 hours).
 Study of poetry with emphasis on writing in response to readings and discussions of the genre.
-Prerequisites: ENGL 110, 111.

-207. INTRODUCTION TO SCIENCE FICTION (Credit, 3 hours).
+Prerequisites: ENGL 110, 111. - 207.
+INTRODUCTION TO SCIENCE FICTION (Credit, 3 hours).
 Study of science fiction short stories and novels.
 Emphasis on relationships between science and culture and possibilities of social change.
 Writings in response to readings and discussions.
-Prerequisites: ENGL 110, 111.

-208. PRACTICAL WRITING AND VOCAB-ULARY BUILDING (Credit, 3 hours).
-Enhancement of writing skills with practice and improvement of vocabularies through an intensive study of English words, origins, meanings, pronunciation, and usage in speech and writing.
-Prerequisites: ENGL 110, 111.

-261. COMPUTER APPLICATIONS FOR ENGLISH MAJORS (Credit, 3 hours).
+Prerequisites: ENGL 110, 111. - 208.
+PRACTICAL WRITING AND VOCABULARY BUILDING (Credit, 3 hours).
+Enhance- ment of writing skills with practice and improve- ment of vocabularies through an intensive study of English words, origins, meanings, pronunciation, and usage in speech and writing.
+Prerequisites: ENGL 110, 111. - 261.
+COMPUTER APPLICATIONS FOR ENGLISH MAJORS (Credit, 3 hours).
 Introductory course in computer theory, operations, and use of application software.
 Emphasis on creation and production of documents relating to composition and language skills for use in the classroom and community.
 Extensive hands-on training using Windows operating systems.
 Prerequisites: ENGL 110, 111.
-For English majors and minors.

-301. GRAMMAR REVIEW (Credit, 3 hours).
+For English majors and minors. - 301.
+GRAMMAR REVIEW (Credit, 3 hours).
 Refresher course emphasizing a systematic approach to the basics of standard English.
 Includes conventions of written English, inflectional forms, and basic sentence structure.
 Prerequisites: ENGL 110, 111.
-For non-majors and minors.
+For non-majors and minors. - 305.
+APPLIED ENGLISH GRAMMAR (Credit, 3 hours).
+Study of modern English grammatical systems as applied to major forms of discourse.
+Prerequisites: ENGL 110, 111.
+For English majors and minors.